vstinner/notes/python_android.rst

 * Panda3D plans to support API 19+
 * Kivy used to support API 9+, but now supports 19+
 * Python 3.7 currently targets API 21+

+XXX Python 3.7 should have a basic API 19+ support: fix compilation, but it's ok if some tests fail.
+Just push upstream existing patches for API 19.

 API 19
 ------